 Many of Pratt’s works frequently ruminate about death.
 Besides witnessing numerous funerals and disasters under his father’s ministry, in 1898, he witnessed the Greenland bearing the frozen bodies of sealers back into St. John’s, a subject addressed in “The Ice-Floes.”
-Adding to this memorable tragedy, in 1912 his fiancée, Lydia Trimble, died, his friend and professor George Blewett drowned, by 1916 young Newfoundlanders died at the Battle of the Somme, and in 1924 his older brother committed suicide while his mother died a year later.
+Adding to this memorable tragedy, in 1912 his fiancée, Lydia Trimble, died, his friend and professor George Blewett drowned, by 1916 young Newfoundland and Labradorians died at the Battle of the Somme, and in 1924 his older brother committed suicide while his mother died a year later.

 Most likely a result of his early experience with death, the heroism of humanity is sometimes hailed while at other times he writes of human defeat, tragedy and horror, reflected in his depictions of people as either saints or beasts.
 He also investigates the influence religion has on people, both its redemption and its paradoxes, which includes nature and humanity’s struggle with technology.

-While Pratt worked to depict a Newfoundland that was yet “not characterised….by History’s pen” (Pratt, 1917, 245), with the publication of Titans (1926) Pratt had become the first ‘Canadian’ voice in a decade persistent to find an authentic Canadian poetry (Gringell, 2000, XV).
+While Pratt worked to depict a Newfoundland and Labrador that was yet “not characterised…by History’s pen” (Pratt, 1917, 245), with the publication of Titans (1926) Pratt had become the first ‘Canadian’ voice in a decade persistent to find an authentic Canadian poetry (Gringell, 2000, XV).
 As the editor of Canadian Forum, Barker Fairley noted, “Take any previous Canadian poet and you have to admit that an Englishman residing in Canada might have written his work.
 No Englishman could have written Titans” (Fairly, 148-9).
 Many of Pratt’s works depict Canadian content, contributing to a growing Canadian nationalism, most notably the epic poem The Last Spike.

-While Pratt lived predominately in Toronto, the experiences and memories of his first twenty five years in Newfoundland shaped the content and style of his early poetry, along with the influence of his early education, most notably the Romantic poets.
+While Pratt lived predominately in Toronto, the experiences and memories of his first twenty five years in Newfoundland and Labrador shaped the content and style of his early poetry, along with the influence of his early education, most notably the Romantic poets.

-Pratt has received numerous recognition including: Fellow of the Royal Canadian Society (1930), Editor and Contributing Founder of Canadian Poetry Magazine (1936), Governor General’s Award for The Fable of the Goats and Other Poems (1937), Brebeuf and His Brethren (1940) and for Towards the Last Spike (1957), Lorne Pierce Gold Medal (1940), Companion of the Order of St. Michael and St. George (1946), Editor of Saturday Night (1952-1958), Honorary President of the Canadian Authors’ Association (1955), Canadian Council Award (1957), and Honourary Degrees from University of Manitoba, Queen’s University, McGill University, University of Toronto, Assumption, University of New Brunswick, University of Western Ontario and Memorial University of Newfoundland.
+Pratt received numerous recognition including: Fellow of the Royal Canadian Society (1930), Editor and Contributing Founder of Canadian Poetry Magazine (1936), Governor General’s Award for The Fable of the Goats and Other Poems (1937), Brebeuf and His Brethren (1940) and for Towards the Last Spike (1957), Lorne Pierce Gold Medal (1940), Companion of the Order of St. Michael and St. George (1946), Editor of Saturday Night (1952-1958), Honorary President of the Canadian Authors’ Association (1955), Canadian Council Award (1957), and Honourary Degrees from University of Manitoba, Queen’s University, McGill University, University of Toronto, Assumption, University of New Brunswick, University of Western Ontario and Memorial University of Newfoundland.